RafqaHaddad1/DesignPatterns/README.md

 ### A. Factory Method

 ---------------------------------------
 The **Factory Method Pattern** is a creational design pattern that provides an interface for creating objects in a superclass while allowing subclasses to determine the specific class or object to instantiate.
-Here are the key points:

  **Purpose**:
    - Abstracts the process of object creation, promoting loose coupling between the creator and the created object.